egor-romanov/cv/index.md

 Single QA and automation engineer in a message bus infrastructure team.

-All our testing was integrated in `CI/CD` process with `gitlab ci` and `docker`.
+All our testing was integrated with `CI/CD` process using  `GitLab CI` and `docker`.

 - Testing of the bus configuration web portal.
-Technologies used: `node.js, react, postrge, redis, consul, grpc` for SUT, `Java` and `typescript` for testing and mocking.
-Our biggest project (almost 3000 backend and few hundreds GUI autotests).
-I’ve started to move gui tests from `Java+selenide` to `TS+playwright`.
-Tests number grew up from 2.4 to 3.2 thousands.
+The technologies used were `node.js, react, Postgres, Redis, consul, grpc` for SUT, `Java`, and `typescript` for testing and mocking.
+Our biggest project (almost 3000 backend and a few hundred GUI autotests).
+I've started to move GUI tests from `Java+selenide` to `TS+playwright`.
+Tests number grew up from 2.4 to 3.2 thousand.
-- Firstly manual and later I’ve started automation testing of desktop electron application (similar to bloom rpc but for internal protocol).
-Smoke test suite for the most important functionalities is integrated in CI for Mac and Linux versions.
+- Firstly manual, and later I started automation testing of desktop electron application (similar to Bloom RPC but for internal protocol).
+The smoke test suite for the most important functionalities is integrated with CI for Mac and Linux versions.
 Stack: `TS + spectron`.
-- Developed a project for language independent testing of bus client libraries with a team. `Golang` and `JS` libraries are tested in CI.
+- Developed a project for language-independent testing of bus client libraries with a team. `Golang` and `JS` libraries are tested in CI.
 Stack: `TS, golang, mocha, grpc, node`.
-- Maintaining `CI/CD` in `gitlab-ci` and `jenkins`, test reporting in `allure testops`.
+- Maintaining `CI/CD` in `GitLab CI` and `Jenkins`, test reporting in `allure testops`.

 ### 5) Software Development Engineer in Test @ePayments

 `9.2019-12.2019`

-- I have written automated web ui and api tests.
+- I have written automated web UI and API tests.
-- Built an architecture and groundwork for new testing framework and set up `mountebank` service for stubbing in testing environments.
+- Built an architecture and groundwork for a new testing framework and set up `mountebank` service for stubbing in testing environments.

-I’ve successfully passed my probationary period in 1.5 months instead of 3 months, but my interests did not match with qa head's vision for qa development.
+I successfully passed my probationary period in 1.5 months instead of 3 months, but my interests did not match the QA head's vision for QA development.

 Working with `c# .net` stack.